aerophile/Twitter_Police_analysis/Readme.md

 ## To run
 0. Rename SAMPLE_api_keys.py to api_keys.py and add your own keys in the appropriate fields.
 The web app can be run without this step but then data would not be refreshed.
-1. Initialise Virtualenv Venv
+1. Initialise a Virtualenv Venv and activate it.
-2. install dependencies as mentioned in the requirements
+2. install dependencies as mentioned in the requirements using `pip install -r requirements.txt`
 3. execute __init__.py from the directory ps17_shubham_gupta/.
 So the command would look like `$python Flaskapp/__init.py`
 4. the web app should now be available on [local server](http://127.0.0.1:5000/)